Jellevanderwerff/thebeat/README.md

 # License
 *thebeat* is distributed under the GNU General Public License, version 3 or later.
 You are free to distribute or modify the code, both for non-commercial and commercial use.
 See [here](https://choosealicense.com/licenses/gpl-3.0/) for more info.

-# Collaborators
+# Acknowledgements
 The package was initially developed by the Comparative Bioacoustics Group at the Max Planck Institute for Psycholinguistics, in Nijmegen, the Netherlands.
 It is currently maintained by the same group at Sapienza University of Rome, Italy.

-The collaborators were: Jelle van der Werff, Andrea Ravignani, and Yannick Jadoul.
+The collaborators are Jelle van der Werff, Andrea Ravignani, and Yannick Jadoul.

+*thebeat* was described in [an article](https://link.springer.com/article/10.3758/s13428-023-02334-8) in *Behavior Research Methods*:
+> van der Werff, J., Ravignani, A., & Jadoul, Y. (2024). thebeat: A python package for working with rhythms and other temporal sequences.
+Behavior Research Methods, 56(4), 3725–3736. https://doi.org/10.3758/s13428-023-02334-8

+Check out [the documentation](https://thebeat.readthedocs.io/en/stable/bibliography.html#bibliography) for more details on citing *thebeat*.